adamblvck/iching-wilhelm-dataset/data/iching_willhelm_markdown.md

 THE LINES

-Six in the beginning means:
+Six at the beginning means:

 Setting right what has been spoiled by the father.
 If there is a son,